pjang23/levy-spectral-kernel-learning/README.md

 Used to diagnose the mixing of the MCMC run.
 If acceptance rates are too high, then raise the proposal step size, and if acceptance rates are too low, then lower the proposal step size.

+%% 6.
+Estimate Credible Interval of Predictive Distribution

+Using the posterior kernel samples, we can now approximate the mean, variance, and credible interval of the predictive distribution with a Monte Carlo average.
+As the calculations are done over random posterior samples of kernels, the resulting estimates will incorporate kernel uncertainty.

+The first parameter to set is the number of posterior kernel samples to use, indicated by the 'nPredict' variable.
+This will take the last nPredict posterior kernels from the RJ-MCMC run.

+If the total number of training and testing inputs is small, we can calculate GP predictive distributions by exact covariances and compute the actual quantiles of sample functions.
+If the training and testing inputs is large, then we must resort to SKI and can only compute means and variances.
+The 'computeQuantile' flag will indicate whether to compute quantiles of sample functions, or to just estimate the interval as mean plus two standard deviations.